amblee0306/Simplicial-Graph-Attention-Network/README.md

 # SGAT

 SGAT (Simplicial Graph Attention Network) is graph neural model for heterogeneous graph datasets.
+This repo supplements our [paper](https://www.ijcai.org/proceedings/2022/0443.pdf).
-This version is specifically for IMDB dataset.
+This version of code is specifically for IMDB dataset.

 ## Setup
 Experiments tested on python3.9 with cuda 10.2 and dgl-cuda 0.6.0.